The National Museum of Computing

 Assistance dog exercise facilities

-There are some lawns surrounding the museum where dogs could be exercised with permission.
+Assistance dogs are permitted in the Museum.
+There are green areas nearby where dogs could be exercised with permission.

 The venue says it has...